jimbob4000/copyicons-retroflow/README.md

 In addition to copying the icon0.png/pic0.png to the appmeta folders, the app also copies additional images into the RetroFlow ux0 data folder.

 * icon0 is copied to the RetroFlow ux0 data folder as a backup image for when the appmeta image isn't available.
-* In order of priority: pic0, bg, bg0 are copied to the RetroFlow ux0 data folder for use as game background images.
+* pic0 is also copied to the RetroFlow ux0 data folder for use as game background images.